-Guidance for keeping reusable face coverings clean
+Keeping reusable face coverings clean

 The Scottish Government has provided guidance on how to keep your reusable face covering clean:

-- Ensure reusable face coverings are washed at the highest setting suitable for the fabric, preferably 60 degrees centigrade, after every use;
+- Ensure reusable face coverings are washed at the highest setting suitable for the fabric, preferably 60 degrees centigrade, after every use.

 - Only handwash your face covering if a washing machine is unavailable.
 For handwashing, lather face coverings for at least 20 seconds using warm to hot water before drying, ideally in a dryer.
-Iron face coverings on the cotton or linen setting to kill any remaining germs;
+Iron face coverings on the cotton or linen setting to kill any remaining germs.

-- Wash or sanitise your hands before you apply or remove your face covering;
+- Wash or sanitise your hands before you apply or remove your face covering.

-- When removing your face covering, take it off using the ear loops or ties to avoid touching your face;
+- When removing your face covering, take it off using the ear loops or ties to avoid touching your face.

 - When temporarily storing your face covering, in a pocket or bag, keep it in a sealable washable bag or container and avoid putting it on surfaces due to the possibility of contamination.